Directed By: Corey Allen

 Trivia: This was one of New World Pictures' most expensive productions - and a box office failure

-1978’s Avalanche was producer Roger Corman’s attempt to cash in on the ‘70s disaster craze, and while he definitely deserves an “A” for effort, I can’t, in good conscience, give him a passing grade for the rest of the film.
+Avalanche was Roger Corman’s attempt to cash in on the ‘70s disaster craze, and while he definitely deserves an “A” for effort, I can’t, in good conscience, give the film itself a passing grade.

 No comments: